-Starting with definitions is difficult because there are no written industry standard definitions of most terms pertaining to resins in this realm.
 There is no controlling legal authority which oversees the distribution of off grade resins.
-Caveat emptor.

 A “major” is short for a major petrochemical company which manufactures plastic resin.
-A “broker” is an entity which takes title to the resin which the major deems to be not “prime” resin which falls within the target criteria.
+A “broker” is an entity which takes title to the resin which the major deems to be not “prime” resin.
 The majors sell prime through their direct sales force and prime distributors.

 A data sheet lists certain key properties which define the characteristics of a resin.
 The first – melt index or melt flow – describes viscosity.
 This tells the processor the most about how the material will behave and how it will affect the outcome of the part or material.
 There are other criteria but going into depth would be too far in the weeds.